teodorst/pyMABED/README.md

 ## About

-pyMABED is a Python 3 implementation of MABED, dsitributed under the terms of the MIT licence.
-For more information about MABED, see the [section](#mabed) below.
+pyMABED is a Python 3 implementation of [MABED](#mabed), distributed under the terms of the MIT licence.
+If you make use of this software in your research, please cite one the [references](#references) below.

 ## Contributors